bootdotdev/blog/content/about.md

 Coding, and in particular *learning to code*, can become dull if the magic is lost.
 We do everything we can to keep that magic alive.
 We think there are a few critical elements to this:

-* Ensuring that all concepts are learned through hands-on coding lessons
+* Everything should be learned through hands-on coding lessons
-* Explaining each theoretical concept within the context of a real-world software project
+* All concepts should be taught within the context of a real-world software project
-* Using game elements like achievements and quests to supply boosts of external motivation
+* Game elements like achievements and quests can supply boosts of external motivation and sweet sweet dopamine

 ### 2. Computer science matters, degrees don't